 - Design your course so that students can engage, learn and demonstrate the learning objectives of the course in multiple ways.See also "Plus-One" Thinking: A Framework for Inclusive Teaching

-- Use Moodle as your main portal for all class information and accessible materials other than the textbook.
-Post notes or other resource information on your Moodle course page.
+- Use Moodle as your main portal for all class information and accessible materials.

 On the First Day and Week of Classes:

-- Review the syllabus and read the syllabus statements aloud.
+- Review the syllabus and consider reading the syllabus statements aloud.

-- Make a class announcements about students with accommodations emailing you with times they can meet to discuss accommodations.
+- Make a class announcement about students with accommodations emailing you with times they can meet to discuss accommodations.

-- Follow up with each student letter of accommodation you receive, and email that invites the student to discuss the letter.
+- Follow up with each student letter of accommodation you receive, and invite the student to discuss the letter.

 Meetings for Students with Accommodations: